22 homes face demolition after tornado

 "They have to decide whether to demolish or repair, they're that seriously damaged."

 Mr Manley said no further reports of looting had been received after increasing the police and security presence in the affected areas.

 In one case, Civil Defence was told thieves who posed as contractors assisting in the clean up entered a house and took personal items.

 There was also a report of another case, but Mr Manley says they have been unable to confirm it.

 Three men died in the tornado: Tom Stowers, 42, Brendon Johnson, 22, and Keith Langford, 60.
 They were killed by falling concrete slabs at the site where Hobsonville High School was being built.

-Next story in National: Police escape burning building after drug raid
+Next story in New Zealand: Police escape burning building after drug raid

 Copyright © 2012, Radio New Zealand